 - Please ask your doctor whether you can drive a car or operate a machine: - If you have frequent hypoglycaemia. - If you find it hard to recognise hypoglycaemia.

-If your blood sugar is low or high, it might affect your concentration and ability to react and therefore also your ability to drive a car or operate a machine.
+If your blood sugar is low or high, your concentration and ability to react might be affected and therefore also your ability to drive or operate a machine.
 Bear in mind that you could endanger yourself or others.